The Safer Care Unit focuses on ensuring systems are in place to promote patient safety, support quality improvement & evidence-based practice.

-The Quality, Clinical Risk & Customer Services Department focusses on ensuring systems are in place to promote patient safety, support quality improvement & evidence-based practice.
-The Department works to support staff so that the expectations of patients and their families for high quality care are met and where they not met making sure that complaints and incidents are fully investigated and improvements are made to prevent the same thing happening again.
+The team works to support staff so that the expectations of patients and their families for high quality care are met and where they not met making sure that complaints and incidents are fully investigated and improvements are made to prevent the same thing happening again.

 Peninsula Health is a fully accredited health service.
-The Quality and Customer Services Department supports all parts of the health service in meeting the:
+The Safer Care Unit supports all parts of the health service in meeting the:

 - National Safety and Quality Health Service Standards

 - National Mental Health Standards

 Peninsula Health has a robust system of Clinical Governance.
 In this way we ensure we have the right people and right systems are in place to continue to provide the highest standards of care.
 Clinical Governance is implemented through a framework based on the Clinical Governance Policy Framework which promotes consumer participation, clinical effectiveness, an effective workforce and risk management.